zquintana/SunSearchBundle/README.md

 Installation is a quick (I promise!)
 3 step process:

-1. Download SolrBundle
+1. Download ZQSunSearchBundle
 2. Enable the Bundle
-3. Configure the SolrBundle
+3. Configure the ZQSunSearchBundle

-### Step 1: Download SolrBundle
+### Step 1: Download ZQSunSearchBundle

 This bundle is available on Packagist.
 You can install it using Composer: